0x410c/ClrDumper/README.md

 ClrDumper.exe -powershell [PATH_TO_JS]
 ```

-For Executables which host vbscript/jscript
+For Executables which host vbscript/jscript/powershell
 ```
 ClrDumper.exe -jscript [PATH_TO_EXE]
 ClrDumper.exe -vbscript [PATH_TO_EXE]
+ClrDumper.exe -powershell [PATH_TO_EXE]
 ```

 ClrDumper injects HookClr.dll into the processes, please ensure the dll is in the same directory